 This club is only newly set up and caters for all levels.
 CUSAI run competitions on a blitz format against other colleges each semester.
 Last year the college played in three of these taking home a bronze medal.

 An efficiently run society which was the first club or society set up in ITB way back in 1999.
 This club has 12 computers which runs LAN games on campus in the student common room.
-They have their own website cs.itbsu.ie. where you will find up to date info on all the other clubs and societies in ITB.

 The Film society creates low budget films, last year the film society created a Zombie film which was a fun to watch as it was to make.

 The golf society caters for all levels of golfers from beginners to experienced members.
 The vast majority of their budget is spent on professional tuition to prepare any member for their regular outings all over Dublin and surrounding counties.
 This club also competes in the CUSAI league and championships provided the competitors have a low handicap.

 This society holds regular poker tournaments both on campus and off.
 It also travels to other colleges across Ireland to compete in intervarsity competitions.
 The poker society caters for every level of player.